kjxlau/primerdesign/README.md

 Step4_ProbeSelect.py: To screen for potential Taqman probe.

-Have a good day and have fun with PCR!
+Have a good day and have fun developing your own test PCR probes!

 Kenny